thachck/tube.vim/README.md

 arguments: no
 ```

 Interrupt the current running command in the terminal window.
-Under the hood it calls
+Under the hood this sends
 the Ctrl-C command.